GarudaHacksMafiaTeam/OpenSearch/README.md

 # OpenSearch

-> A Collaboration Platform for Open Source Projects
+> A Collaboration Platform for Open Source Projects.

 ## Inspiration